We are going to explain you all the things you ever wanted to know about the funny French idiom “Quand les poules auront des dents”.

 It literally means:

-The French expression “Quand les poules auront des dents” (When the hens have teeth) is an absurd reference to a situation that will certainly never happen.
+The French expression “Quand les poules auront des dents” (When the hens will have teeth) is an absurd reference to a situation that will certainly never happen.
 We use it mostly ironically about something that we judge impossible.

 You can for example say to someone: “Tu seras riche quand les poules auront des dents.”
-(You will be rich when the hens have teeth) a.k.a. never.
+(You will be rich when the hens will have teeth) a.k.a. never.